 - In the API and services window, select enable API and Services.

 - A search query will pop up.
 Enter Google BigQuery.
 Two search results of Google BigQuery Data Transfer and Google BigQuery API will pop up.
 Select both of them and enable them.

 With Google BigQuery API enabled, the next step would be to move the data from Apache Kafka through a stream processing framework like Kafka streams into Google BigQuery.
 Kafka Streams is an open-source library for building scalable streaming applications on top of Apache Kafka.
 Kafka Streams allow users to execute their code as a regular Java application.
 The pipeline flows from an ingested Kafka topic and some filtered rows through streams from Kafka to BigQuery.
 It supports both processing time and event time partitioning models.

 - Though streaming with the Google BigQuery API gives complete control over your records you have to design a robust system to enable it to scale successfully.

 - You have to handle all streaming errors and downsides independently.

 Batch Loading Into Google Cloud Storage (GCS)

 To use this technique you could make use of Secor.
-Secor is a tool designed to deliver data form Apache Kafka into object storage systems such as GCS and Amazon S3.
-From GCS we then load the data into BigQuery using either a load job, manually via the BigQuery UI, or through BigQuery’s command line Software Development Kit (SDK).
+Secor is a tool designed to deliver data from Apache Kafka into object storage systems such as GCS and Amazon S3.
+From GCS we then load the data into Google BigQuery using either a load job, manually via the BigQuery UI, or through Google BigQuery’s command line Software Development Kit (SDK).